 Quite frankly, it’s much easier to push a double stroller like BOB than any stroller wagon.
 My wagon rides on all-terrain vs my Zoe double stroller does not, but if I compared a Radio Flyer stroller wagon to any stroller with big wheels it will naturally perform terribly.

-Safety features: is stroller wagon safe?
+Safety features: is the stroller wagon safe?

 There are many kids’ wagons and stroller wagons on the market, and many have no straps.
 Get yourself one with a strap for sure.

 While most wagons say they’re suitable for 6 months plus, just like the stroller seat, it’s not entirely true.
 Even buckled in I just don’t feel like there is enough support for a child.
-In fact, my 10 month old who has been sitting independently unsupported for months now lost control recently and smacked his head into the snack track on my wagon recently.
+In fact, my 10-month-old who has been sitting independently unsupported for months now lost control recently and smacked his head into the snack track on my wagon recently.

-Comfort of the kiddos
+Comfort of the Kiddos

 One of the top arguments in favor of stroller wagons is that kids can self-board it.
 It’s true for some because they might have a zip-door or folding entryway, I’m yet to see any toddler having issues self-boarding a regular stroller as well.